karmen87/Documentation-Hub/README.md

-  # Build Documentation Hub
+  # Documentation Hub

-  This is a code bundle for Build Documentation Hub.
+  This is a code bundle for Documentation Hub.
 The original project is available at https://www.figma.com/design/W3YNT6wlQ14hBmG5UGzZzl/Build-Documentation-Hub.

   ## Running the code